Moe-hacker/ruri/doc/Security.md

 ## Regular:
 ### Run rootless container:
 If your device supports user ns, you can install uidmap and use `-r` option with common user, so that you can avoid using root privileges to run the container.
+### Run command in container with common user:
+If you can not run rootless container, there's another choice, add a common user in your container and use `-E username` to run command as common user instead root.
+If you don't need any privileges, it's better to enable no_new_privs at the same time.
 ### Capabilities:
 Ruri will automatically drop unneeded capabilities, but ruri also provides capability control function, you can read capabilities(7) and use `-d` option to filter out unnecessary capabilities in container.
 ### Disable .rurienv: